myrrlyn/home/priv/papers/resume.typ

 = Professional Experience

+== Sub-Zero/Wolf/Cove (2023--present) --- Senior Software Engineer

+I write realtime appliance control and interface software for kitchen appliances, primarily in C++ running on a suite of microprocessors.

 == Fastly (2021--2023) --- Senior Software Engineer

 I was the Rust subject-matter expert on a team maintaining the H2O web server